yehia67/documentation/wallets/0.1/trinity/references/faq.md

 ## What do I have to do to be safe?

-Depending on when and how you used the Trinity wallet, you may need to take steps to [protect your Trinity account](../how-to-guides/protect-trinity-account.md) before the IOTA Foundation restarts the [Coordinator](root://getting-started/0.1/network/the-coordinator.md).
+Depending on when and how you used the Trinity wallet, you may need to take steps to [protect your Trinity account](../how-to-guides/protect-trinity-account.md).

 ![Seed migration flowchart](../images/seed-migration.png)

 ## Were my IOTA tokens stolen?

 If you see any value transactions that you did not send in your Trinity history, your IOTA tokens may have been stolen.

-See [this guide](../how-to-guides/protect-trinity-account.md) for steps on protecting your Trinity account before the IOTA Foundation restarts the [Coordinator](root://getting-started/0.1/network/the-coordinator.md).
+Please see the Identity Verification Process.

 If you don't see any value transactions in your Trinity history, but your balance is wrong, see the [Troubleshooting guide](../references/troubleshooting.md) for help or reach out to the IOTA Foundation on [Discord](https://discord.iota.org/).